yeunga/science-containers/docs/general/ALMA_Desktop/start_casa.md

-# Starting CASA {#desktop_start_casa}
+# Starting CASA

 Once you have
-`launched a Desktop session<launch_desktop>`{.interpreted-text role="ref"}, it is straightforward to run CASA in a terminal.
+[launched a Desktop session](/science-containers/general/NewUser/LaunchDesktop/), it is straightforward to run CASA in a terminal.

 > ![image](images/start_casa/1_new_desktop.png)

-To start a CASA-enabled terminal, first click on the \'Applications\' menu at the top left corner of your screen
+To start a CASA-enabled terminal, first click on the `Applications` menu at the top left corner of your screen

 > ![image](images/start_casa/2_applications_menu.png)

-Click through the \'AstroSoftware\' and main CASA version to select the specific version that you want to use.
+Click through the `AstroSoftware` and main CASA version to select the specific version that you want to use.
 Every version of CASA back to CASA 3.4.0 is available (this is the version of CASA which is tied to the scripts distributed with ALMA Cycle 0 data on the archive; see link